 So unlike the MCQ questions, the graders award partial credit for simulations that require multiple inputs.
 Therefore, it’s important to never leave any box blank.
 Even a total guess is better than leaving something completely blank.

 Usually, the CPA score release dates are 2-4 weeks after you take the exam.
-Here are the CPA Exam score release targets for the end of 2022 and 2023.
+Here are the CPA Exam score release targets for 2023.

 Take the CPA Exam on or before: | Target CPA grade release: |